ADARSH778/WDM_EXP10/README.md

 ### Result:
-Thus, sentimental analysis for the given data using Rapidminer is done successfully.
+Thus, sentimental analysis for any data set using Rapidminer is done successfully.